Yuchen20/MCP-GAMES-UNO-/README.md

 **Google API Key**
 Obtain from [Google AI Studio](https://aistudio.google.com/apikey) and set as `GOOGLE_API_KEY` in your environment.
+> Note that we will only use the `Gemini Embedding API` with this API key, so it is **Entirely Free** for you to use!
 <details>
 <summary><b>Setup Google API Key Example</b></summary>